CatScratchFever/Recipe-Book/README.txt

 v0.4
 -Moved main title up into toolbar frame to help with framing issues. v.0.5
--Completely turned options menu into it's own class. v0.5.1
+-Completely turned options menu into it's own class "OptionMenu" v0.5.1
--Seperated Menu Buttons into their own class.
+-Seperated Menu Buttons into their own class "MenuButtons" v0.5.2

-[Python]A digital recipe book to be used on a raspberry pi and 7" touchscreen.
-Makes use of tkinter and Pillow for the GUI.
-Place all files into a directory (C:/Python/RecipeBook or /home/pi/RecipeBook, etc.)

-Add more recipes into the Recipes folder and appropriate sub-directory, write your own recipe text file!

-(This is my first serious computer app, many issues probably!)
+-Seperated the interface and interface functions into their own seperate classes "GUI" and "GUI_Control" -added a seperate "run.py" script to run code from.